 Liquidity ratios analyze the ability of an organization to pay off both its current liabilities as they become due, as well as its long-term liabilities as they become current.
 In other words, these ratios show the cash balance levels of the County and the ability to turn other assets into cash to pay off liabilities and other current obligations.
-Cash basis liquidity ratios assess the County's relative degree of financial cushion available to an entity at the end of the fiscal year.
+Cash basis liquidity measures assess the County's relative degree of financial cushion.
+A good indicator of liquidity level is the cash cushion available to an entity at the end of the fiscal year.

 Rating agencies examine the historical cash balance as a percentage of operating revenues to determine whether an entity has a strong or weak cash margin.
 A history of weak year-end liquidity signifies a tight cash position with little buffer available if operating revenues unexpectedly decline.
 Moody's 'Aaa' target for this metric is greater than 25%.
-The County currently measures above 45%, a 3% increase over prior year, and rates 'Aaa' in this category with cash balances exceeding \$848 million at June 30, 2018.
+The County is currently above 40% and rates 'Aaa' in this category, with cash balances exceeding \$869 million at June 30, 2019.